-Successful applicants will be notified of their selection on [TO BE ANNOUNCED].
-They will have until [TO BE ANNOUNCED] to accept or decline the offer.
+Successful applicants will be notified of their selection on Friday, March 29, 2019, and they will have until Friday, April 5, 2019, to accept or decline the offer.

-Note: Once you have accepted an offer to attend any NEH Summer Program (NEH Landmarks Workshops; Seminars and Institutes Program), you may not accept an additional offer or withdraw in order to accept a different offer.
+Once you have accepted an offer to attend any NEH Summer Program (NEH Landmarks Workshop, NEH Summer Seminar, or NEH Summer Institute), you may not accept an additional offer or withdraw in order to accept a different offer.